 - Individualized track

-Master of Arts in Teaching: Adolescent or Middle Childhood Education (online with in-person requirements)
+Master of Arts in Teaching: Adolescent or Middle Childhood Education (online with in-person requirements) New content area!

 The Master of Arts in Teaching (M.A.T.) is an innovative, clinically-rich approved teacher education program consisting of multiple tracks designed to meet students’ diverse needs and experiences.
 The M.A.T. program leads to Adolescent (grades 7-12) and Middle Childhood (grades 5-9) NYS Initial Certification in Biology, Chemistry, Earth Science, English Language Arts, Spanish, Mathematics, Physics and Social Studies.